Yuca Fries (Baked) with Garlic Tomato Salsa

-In today’s recipe, I am going to show you how to make tasty yuca fries with a special garlic tomato salsa sauce.
+In today’s recipe, I will show you how to make tasty baked yuca fries (or yucca) with a special garlic tomato salsa sauce.
 Yuca, also known as cassava and manioc, is a starchy root vegetable popular in South American, African and Asian kitchens.
 I have a more comprehensive post on yuca as an ingredient and how to use it.
 This recipe is paleo, gluten-free, Whole30 and vegan-friendly.

 Yuca Fries With Garlic Tomato Salsa